1109akshatverma/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 3. A new lakehouse dialog will appear.
 Enter **lh_FAIAD** in the Name textbox.

+    >**Note:** Please make sure to deselect the Lakehouse Schema feature, as it is now enabled by default.

     >**Note:** lh here refers to Lakehouse.
 We are prefixing lh so that it is easy to identify and search.